lperamo/otra/doc/configuration/client/mainConfigurationFiles.md

 It will contains additional configuration that you want to pass like paths for example.

+In the file `config/AdditionalClassFiles.php`, must contains the paths of OTRA classes that are included dynamically via require(_once)/include(_once) directives.
+Most of the time, you do not have to touch this file.

 Next section : [Routes configuration files](routesConfigurationFiles.md)